mkohler/cython_swig/README.rst

 .. class:: handout

-    Again, the Cython interface file seems to contain the same information as the C header file.
+    Again, the Cython interface file contains the same information as the C header file.
 We just need to replace typedef with ctypedef, and remove the braces and semi-colons.

 cy_adder.pyx: pair_add()
 ========================